yadahampofo/GenAI_PAP_Project/README.md

 - https://python.langchain.com/docs/integrations/llms/ollama/#usage

 #  Notes & Limitations
+The Project Presents an Empirical Low Cost and Low resource appropriate methodology for evaluating Multilingual Jailbreaking across Languages using the String Matching Method.
+-We did not perform Iterative Probe on the PAP Prompts Generated -We were not able to compare jailbreaking results for each language across Model Sizes -String Matching refusal phrases may not cover all potential rejection scenarios

 <br /> Created using code from https://github.com/CHATS-lab/persuasive_jailbreaker
 <br /> Tech stack used: Python, JupyterNotebook <br />